 2. Skin Flakes on Your Hair or Skin

-Bed bugs shed their exoskeleton as they grow bigger.
-This is called molting.
+Bed bugs shed their exoskeleton as they grow bigger and is called molting.
 Each bed bug sheds five times during its growth cycle.
-That means that if you have an infestation, chances are high that there will be dozens of empty shells in your bed.
+That means that if you have an infestation, the chances are high that there will be dozens of empty shells in your bed.

 You might find their skin flakes on your hair or skin.
 Keep an eye out for small, oval-shaped translucent casings.
 They will be different sizes based on the stage that particular bug is at.

 They might also show up on your bed or other furniture, not just your skin.

 3. Musty Smell

 You might be surprised that a bed bug infestation comes with a smell.
 Bed bugs release a scent (pheromones) just like other creatures.
 When there is a big group of bed bugs, the odour is noticeable.